project-chip/connectedhomeip/.github/PULL_REQUEST_TEMPLATE.md

 #### Testing
 How was this tested? (at least one bullet point required)
-    • If unit tests were added, how do they cover this issue?
+* If unit tests were added, how do they cover this issue?
-    • If unit tests existed, how were they fixed/modified to prevent this in future?
+* If unit tests existed, how were they fixed/modified to prevent this in future?
+* If new unit tests are not added, why not?
-    • If integration tests were added, how do they verify this change?
+* If integration tests were added, how do they verify this change?
+* If new integration tests are not added, why not?
-    • If manually tested, what platforms controller and device platforms were manually tested, and how?
+* If manually tested, what platforms controller and device platforms were manually tested, and how?
-    • If no testing is required, why not?
+* If no testing is required, why not?